 Shareholders of the Company may be unable to sell significant quantities of the Company's shares into the public trading markets without a significant reduction in the price of their shares, if any at all.
 The majority of the Company's shares are held with institutional holders, which means that there is a usually low trading volume.
 The Company's market maker has the role of ensuring there is a buyer/seller if liquidity is too low.
-The Company may need to take action to continue to meet the listing requirements of the TSX-V or achieve listing on any other public listing exchange.
+The Company may need to take action to continue to meet the listing requirements of the TSX-V or achieve listing on any other public listing exchange requirements, financial condition, and other relevant factors.
+The Company does not currently intend to declare any dividends for the foreseeable future.